mr-ansar/layer-cake/doc/source/distribution-with-multihosting.rst

 	}

 The :ref:`layer-cake<command-reference>` CLI tool is \- among other things \- a process orchestration tool.
-It provides sub-commands for describing a set of processes and sub-commands for initiating those processes, the result of which might be called a *composite process*.
+It provides sub-commands for describing a set of processes and sub-commands for initiating those processes, the result of which is known as a *composite process*.
 This concept is strengthened by the discreet inclusion of ``group-cake``, which provides the supporting pubsub machinery to bring the :func:`server()` and :func:`worker()` together.

 Both :func:`~.publish` and :func:`~.subscribe` are about entering networking information into the pubsub machinery.
 There is no expectation that subscribing will produce an immediate indication of whether a connection has been created.
 Connections occur when matching parties are both present.
 Even though use of the ``layer-cake`` tool ensures that both processes are started quickly, there is no guaranteed ordering, i.e. the subscribing may occur before the publishing.
-With pubsub these ordering issues are irrelevant.
+With pubsub, the non-deterministic nature of startup order is of no consequence.

 Connecting To Multiple Instances Of A Service
 *********************************************